mdjarrel/lumaupdate/README.md

 1. Install Luma Updater's CIA then launch it.

 ## To possibly work on
-* Backing up CTRNAND's boot.firm.
-* Restoring boot.firm on CTRNAND.
-* Allowing app to properly boot to allow people to restore any backups.
 * Display hourly release notes when selected
 * Find out why lumaupdater.cfg isn't working for people.